AdobeDocs/commerce-cloud-service.en/help/user/dev-tools/commerce-cli.md

 ---
 # Commerce command-line tools

-Commerce provides a command-line interface to perform installation and configuration tasks.
-Because Commerce on Experience Cloud has a Cloud Manager program UI, some of those commands are now included in the Cloud Manager plugin.
+Commerce provides a command-line tool to help with installation and configuration tasks.
+Because Commerce on Experience Cloud has a Cloud Manager program interface, some of those commands are now included in the Cloud Manager plugin.

 As stated in the Getting started workflow, you must install the following tools to begin using the CLI: